Best online sales right now | CNN Underscored

 Macy’s

-Macy’s is marking down over 100,000 of items (yes, you read that right!) from brands you love — from clothes and shoes to homewares — at the Surprise Specials Sale.
+Macy’s is marking down over 100,000 items (yes, you read that right!) from brands you love — from clothes and shoes to homewares — at the Surprise Specials Sale.
 Today’s the last day to take home a kitchen appliance like Instant Pot’s blender, a Fitbit Charge 4 and Champion clothing, all at a discount.

 The Company Store

-Give yourself a good night’s sleep with 25% off select bedding including sheets, quilts, shams and more from The Company Store.
-Not to mention, the rest of the site is 20% off, too, so you can stock up on home essentials like towels, decor, pajamas and more.
+Give yourself a good night’s sleep with 25% off select bedding, including sheets, quilts, shams and more from The Company Store — not to mention the rest of the site is 20% off too, so you can stock up on home essentials like towels, decor, pajamas and more.
 Just use code J20FRIENDS at checkout to get the discount.

 AirPods Pro

 In case you missed it, AirPods Pro are still down to their lowest price ever right now at Amazon.
-These true wireless earbuds are our pick for best overall buds thanks to top-notch noise cancellation, incredible sound quality and comfortable design.
+These true wireless earbuds are our pick for best overall buds, thanks to top-notch noise cancellation, incredible sound quality and comfortable design.

 More deals to shop